nickcherry/cherry-pickings/db/posts/how_to_talk_to_your_parents.md

 > How do we get our child directives to communicate with their parents???

 Once Angular 2 comes out, <a href="http://blog.thoughtram.io/angular/2015/08/20/host-and-visibility-in-angular-2-dependency-injection.html" target="_blank">the answer to that question should be more standardized</a>, but in the meantime, there's no one right solution.
 Today we're going to go over four patterns that have served me well in past.
-There are pros and cons to each, and the best implementation will depend on the use case; so your mileage may very.
+There are pros and cons to each, and the best implementation will depend on the use case; so your mileage may vary.
 Still, though, the more tools in your toolbox the better, right? :hammer: :wrench: :nut_and_bolt: :balloon:

 Below you'll find a live demo of the app we're going to build.
 It's a simple drink-ordering system for Cherry Tavern.
 The establishment serves decent beverages, but the bartenders are notoriously unforgiving, hence the inability to remove items from your tab once you've ordered them. :wink: